ArturoSbr/econometrics-ii-2025/README.md

 │   ├── rct
 │   └── rdd
 ├── lecture-notes     # Lecture notes
+├── .flake8           # Flake8 (linting) settings
 ├── .gitignore        # Files ignored by git
 ├── README.md         # Intro to this repo
+├── environment.yml   # Use this if you're using conda
-└── requirements.txt  # Install these libraries on your venv
+└── requirements.txt  # Use this if you're using venv
 ```

 ## Contributing (AKA submitting your homework)